Ranking The 20 Cleveland Browns Starting Quarterbacks Since 1999

 Where do you even start with Weeden?
 The former minor league baseball player was selected in the first round, 22nd overall in the 2012 draft by the regime of Tom Heckert and Mike Holmgren at the age of 28.

 The age was already a red flag to most fans, because how could they reasonably expect someone to be the quarterback of the future when they are almost old enough to get an AARP card and eat the early bird special?
 In all seriousness, I felt at the time that if he performed well, the age wouldn’t matter.
 Six or seven good years of the elderly quarterback would be a lot better than one or two years of a bad, young quarterback or washed-up veteran that Browns fans are used to.
-Unfortunately, it turned out Weeden was both old and bad, and his Browns career, if not NFL career, is now over after two seasons.
+Unfortunately, it turned out Weeden was both old and bad, and his Browns career ended after two seasons.

 I know that some may be wondering why I didn’t place Weeden dead last on this list.
 Based on the expectations from his draft positioning alone, Weeden is definitely among the biggest busts on this list.
 He is probably the most frustrating guy on this list and the one who made you want to gouge your eyes out the most.
 In my mind, that still doesn’t make him the worst quarterback on this list when you look at some of the numbers we have seen so far.